Chlorophytus/Chlorophytus/README.md

 #### Backend

-I am a backend dev currently working on eactivitypub (an experiment to see how a Mastodon/ActivityPub clone would work in Erlang/OTP), but that may change in the near future.
+I am a backend dev currently working on eactivitypub (an experiment to see how a Mastodon/ActivityPub clone would work in Elixir), but that may change in the near future.
 I also do amplifier circuit boards, like the BD139 Thing.

 #### Data Work